About the Young Democrats of Washington State

 • Provide our members with valuable skills and information about jobs and internship opportunities

-• Ensure that our generation's concerns are addressed by elected officials at all levels of government
+• Ensure that the youth related concerns are addressed by elected officials at all levels of government

 • Instill our peers with the values of the Democratic party and teach them to pass these values along